clux/kubecon2020/source/slides.md

 notes:
 - eirik - one of the main maintainers on kube-rs.
+- before we start off; here's a bunch a bunch of links, me, sources, slides
-- also go by clux on github, or that on twitter
+- go by clux on github, or that on twitter

 ---
 ### Hidden Generics in Kubernetes' API